Derek Draper: Career

-"Lobbygate"
+Lobbygate

-In 1998, while still working as a director at GPC Market Access, Draper was caught on tape, with Jonathan Mendelsohn, boasting to Greg Palast – an undercover reporter from The Observer posing as a businessman – about how they could sell access to government ministers and create tax breaks for their clients.
+In 1998, while still working as a director at GPC Market Access, Draper was caught on tape, with Jonathan Mendelsohn, boasting to Greg Palast (an undercover reporter from The Observer posing as a businessman) about how they could sell access to government ministers and create tax breaks for their clients.
 When the press got hold of the story, they dubbed it "Lobbygate".
 On the recording, Draper said that "there are 17 people who count in this government ... [to] say I am intimate with every one of them is the understatement of the century."
-Palast also wrote that Draper said, regarding his motivation: "I just want to stuff my bank account at 250 pounds an hour".
-According to Palast, "Draper was nothing more than a messenger boy, a factotum, a purveyor, a self-loving, over-scented clerk".
+Palast also wrote that Draper said, regarding his motivation: "I just want to stuff my bank account at 250 pounds an hour."
+According to Palast, "Draper was nothing more than a messenger boy, a factotum, a purveyor, a self-loving, over-scented clerk."
 Although he denied the allegations and accused The Observer of attempting to entrap him, he was widely ridiculed in the aftermath.
-Palast later stated that the subsequent media coverage got his original story wrong, and that it was not primarily about boastful lobbyists: "the real story was about Tony Blair and his inner circle".
+Palast later wrote that the subsequent media coverage had over emphasised the role of lobbyists in the story at the expense of New Labour's "obsessional pursuit of the affections of the captains of industry and media ... twisting law and ethics to win the approval of this corporate elite".

 Following his involvement in the "Lobbygate" scandal, Draper was sacked from his job at the Daily Express and generally shunned by Labour insiders.
 His friend Peter Mandelson said that Draper "has a fine intelligence, but sometimes I am afraid he misuses that intelligence.
 He gets above himself.
 But now he has been cut down to size and I think probably he will learn a very hard lesson from what has happened."

 After politics

 After leaving politics, Draper retrained as a psychotherapist, obtaining an MA in clinical psychology after what he described as "three years in Berkeley, California".
 While in Berkeley, he worked as "the development director of a community counselling centre"; later, he claimed to have entered "private practice in Marylebone, London".
-He subsequently clarified that he in fact studied at the Wright Institute of California, a graduate school in the town of Berkeley founded by Nevitt Sanford.
+He subsequently clarified that he had studied at the Wright Institute of California, a graduate school in the town of Berkeley, founded by Nevitt Sanford.
+(He was also reported in a Guardian gossip column as studying at the Tavistock Clinic.)
 Draper responded to the controversy surrounding his claimed psychotherapy degree, by denying the allegations completely and saying that this was "a brazen attempt to smear me by Guido Fawkes and David Hencke".
 He stated in 2009 that he was considering taking legal action against them.

-Draper is a member of the British Association for Counselling and Psychotherapy (BACP).
-He writes an occasional column for the Mail on Sunday newspaper on psychotherapy issues and also wrote monthly columns in the magazines Psychologies and Therapy Today.
-He is also the author of a chapter in The Future of the NHS.
+Draper was a member of the British Association for Counselling and Psychotherapy (BACP).
+He wrote an occasional column for the Mail on Sunday newspaper on psychotherapy issues, and also wrote monthly columns in the magazines Psychologies and Therapy Today.
+He was also the author of a chapter in The Future of the NHS.